macagua/scrumlatamcomunidad.backend/backend/src/slc_sitioweb/README.md

 ```shell
 pip install slc_sitioweb
 ```

-And to create the Plone site:
+And to create the Plone site with default content structure, if exists the `Plone` site object delete it, opening the ZMI at the Backend (http://localhost:8080/manage) and next executing the following command:

 ```shell
 make create_site